woocommerce/woocommerce-blocks/docs/testing/cart-checkout/payment.md

 ## What to test

-If no payment method is setup:
+If no payment method is set up:

 - [ ] An error will show up in the frontend, saying that no payment method is available.
-- [ ] In the editor, you will be promoted to setup a payment method.
+- [ ] In the editor, you will be prompted to set up a payment method.

 If you have a payment method available: